 It was a pleasant morning although by 7am I’d had no action at all, which was unusual.
 I was feeling a little weary after my early start and was considering that it was perhaps too early in the year to be bagging big Tench.
 I had taken to entertaining myself by feeding a baby rat who had a smart pewter coat and we were getting on like a house on fire.
-Rats are unpopular creatures and I like them very much.
-They are more intelligent than some people I have met and because of their wit and resourcefulness they will probably outlive the human race by a long way.

 Anyway, I suddenly realised that I was completely distracted from fishing and had long forgotten about my float, instead revelling in sharing my sandwiches with Kenneth (the rat).
 I thought I’d better give a glance in that general direction just in case.